The Reality Of Interreligious Relations In Jerusalem And Its Future In Relevance With Political Reality.

-The next few centuries saw Jerusalem subjugated to a number of foreign rulers.
-The Temple was respected by these (Persian and Hellenistic) rulers until Antiochus IV Epiphanies, who plundered it in 169 BC and desecrated it in 167 BC, by commanding that sacrifices be made to Zeus inside.
+The next few centuries saw Jerusalem subjugated to some foreign rulers.
+The Temple was respected by these (Persian and Hellenistic) kings until Antiochus IV Epiphanies, who plundered it in 169 BC and desecrated it in 167 BC, by commanding that sacrifices be made to Zeus inside.
 This sparked the Hasmonean revolt, after which Judas Maccabaeus rededicated the Temple.
 This event is still celebrated in the annual festival of Hanukkah.

 Herod doubled the size of Temple Mount, surrounding it with retaining walls and gates.
 The Temple itself was enlarged and faced with large white stones.
 A series of “courts” allowed access to successively smaller groups of people: Jews and Gentiles; Jews only; Jewish men only; and priests only.
 Although it still lacked the Ark, the Temple now housed the Scriptures and other Jewish writings.
 It also became the headquarters of the Sanhedrin, the Jewish court of law during the Roman period.